Alessandro Striggio: Works

 Striggio wrote both sacred and secular music, and all his surviving music is vocal, although sometimes with instrumental accompaniment.
 He published seven books of madrigals, in addition to two versions of his most famous composition, the madrigal comedy Il cicalamento delle donne al bucato et la caccia... ("The gossip of the women at the laundry").

 The madrigal comedy, either invented by Striggio or made famous by him, was long considered to be a forerunner of opera, but contemporary musicological scholarship tends to see this as just one of many strands in late 16th-century Italian music which adapt prevailing musical forms to dramatic presentation.
-In the madrigal comedy, there is no acting: the fifteen individual madrigals in cicalamento tell a story, but entirely in words and music.
+In the madrigal comedy, there is no acting: the five individual madrigals in cicalamento tell a story, but entirely in words and music.
 Entertainments such as the madrigal comedy were not far different from other musical forms one could see at a contemporary intermedio.

 One of his most impressive works, and one of the most impressive achievements in Renaissance polyphony, is his motet Ecce beatam lucem for forty independent voices, which may have been performed in 1568 in Munich.
 There is some evidence that he may have had the music for either this piece or his 40/60 voice mass, Missa sopra Ecco sì beato giorno, with him on his diplomatic visit to London in 1567, since Thomas Tallis seems to have been inspired and challenged by it, and shortly afterwards wrote his own 40-voice tour-de-force Spem in alium, commissioned by Thomas Howard, 4th Duke of Norfolk.
 Unlike the setting by Tallis, Striggio specifically indicates for the voices to be doubled by instruments.
 In the Bavarian performance in 1568 of Striggio's motet the forces included eight flutes, eight violas, eight trombones, harpsichord and bass lute.
 The motet is a polychoral composition for four choirs, which include sixteen, ten, eight and six voices respectively, all spatially separated.